sofathitesh/doconce/doc/demos/manual/manual.rst

 It is, in general, recommended to use labels and references for (sub)sections, equations, and figures only.
-By the way, here is an example on referencing Figure `fig:impact`_ (the label appears in the figure caption in the source code of this document).
+By the way, here is an example on referencing Figure `fig:viz`_ (the label appears in the figure caption in the source code of this document).
 Additional references to the sections `LaTeX Blocks of Mathematical Text`_ and `Macros (Newcommands)`_ are nice to demonstrate, as well as a reference to equations,